p0nk0/tictactoe/README.md

 You might find `Map.set` useful.

 When you're done, uncomment the expect tests and move on to exercise 3.2.
+Also, remember to commit+push.

 #### Exercise 3.2